New perspectives for mountain farming

 organized by

-Parallel sessions open to abstract submission:
+Sessions open to abstract submission:

 The following sessions are preliminary and will be confirmed based on the number and topics of the abstracts received.